 2. Create a safe space

-“I want to help my husband through this and be a partner in his journey” – This is a beautiful thought, but the question remains how are you going to do that?
+“I want to help my husband through this and be a partner in his journey of embracing his sexual orientation.”
+This is a beautiful thought, but the question remains how are you going to do that?
 “The best way anyone can help their spouse come out is by creating a safe space.
 You can begin by making a conscious effort to not be judgmental.
 Don’t make gay jokes or snide remarks.

 “At the same time, don’t be hysterical in your response to uncovering that your husband’s gay.
 Understand that marriages are forced sometimes, due to parental pressure or the fear of what coming out may do to a person’s life.
+Many a time, gay men marry women because they come from a traditional family and know that there is no way they’d find acceptance.
 Don’t make it entirely about yourself, and you’ll be able to empathize with his reasons for doing what he did,” says Deepak.

 Related Reading: The Yin And Yang Of The Sexuality Spectrum